Gamification in eWallet apps has revolutionized the way users engage with digital wallets.

 ► PayPal’s Rewards System

-Users earn points for making transactions, which can then be redeemed for various benefits such as discounts or cashback.
+It has an internal rewards system that allows users to earn points for making transactions, which can then be redeemed for various benefits such as discounts or cashback.

 ► Revolut’s Savings Challenges